 Procedures and Policies

-Upon acceptance, students may apply to transfer up to three 3-credit courses (maximum of nine credits) into the Master of Science in Education (MSEd) program.
-However, transfer credit cannot be accepted into the MSEd – Reading Specialist (MSEd-RS) or MSEd – Inclusion Education (MSEd-IE) programs or any other program leading to State of Maine certification.
+Upon acceptance, students may apply to transfer up to three 3-credit courses (maximum of nine credits) into the Master of Science in Education (MSEd) or Master of Science in Education – Educational Leadership programs .
+However, transfer credit cannot be accepted into the MSEd – Inclusion Education or MSEd – Reading Specialist programs.

 In order to be considered for transfer, courses must:

 - Have been taken within five years of application.

 - Have been completed with a grade of “B” or better.

 - Be equivalent to one of the required program courses or an elective course that meets the goals of the student’s education.

 To request consideration for transfer credit, a student must provide an official transcript, the transfer credit form, and a course syllabus for each course.
 Your enrollment counselor or student support specialist can assist you with this request.
 Transfer credit is awarded at the discretion of the program.